-- 8 Non-Ex housing - 1.
-Depending on the device version: Loosen the securing clamp of the connection compartment cover. - 2.
+- 1. Depending on the device version: Loosen the securing clamp of the connection compartment cover. - 2.
 Unscrew the connection compartment cover. - 3.
-Loosen the securing screw. - 4.
+Loosen the fixing screw. - 4.
 Turn the housing to the desired position. - 5.
 Tighten the securing screw.

 - 6. Screw on the connection compartment cover. - 7.
 Depending on the device version: Attach the securing clamp of the connection compartment cover.